 The different types of leukemias are associated with different symptoms, prognoses, treatments, and genetic causes.
 Part of making a correct diagnosis involves analyzing patients blood cells under a microscope after chemical staining, called a “blood smear”.
 Different leukemias are associated with different visual features of blood cells, such as their shape, color upon staining, and size.

-There are several different types of leukemia, the most common ones are:
+There are several different types of leukemia:

-Other types of Leukemia include:
+Other types of blood and bone marrow malignancies include:

 - Myeloproliferative Neoplasms (MPN)